 When we think about absenteeism, most of us jump straight to colds, flu, or family emergencies.
-Sure, those happen but if you’re a business leader noticing a pattern of increasing sick days, last-minute no-shows, or “I just can’t today” messages, it might be time to look a little closer at what’s happening behind the scenes.
+Sure, those happen.
+But if you’re a business leader noticing a pattern of increasing sick days, last-minute no-shows, or “I just can’t today” messages, it might be time to look a little closer at what’s happening behind the scenes.

-- Disrupted client service: Quality and consistency can slip.
+- Disrupted client service: Quality and consistency can slip

-What do we mean by “culture”?
+What do we mean by workplace culture?

 Workplace culture is the set of values, behaviours, and everyday norms that shape how your business feels to work in.
 It’s not your mission statement or your company policies, it’s how people actually experience your business day to day.